My Mama, Esther LeBaron McDonald de Spencer, Pt 9 — And the Perils of Polygamy

 Not only that: Polygamous wives are left to be mother and father of their womanizing husband’s broods of babies — children basically abandoned by their father and left to the equally abandoned wives to singlehandedly, dedicatedly, and religiously raise … And most likely in deprivation and poverty!
 It’s truly slave labor — even if a labor of love.
 And all in the name of religion (or slavery?)!

-Continued in: “My Memoirs Backstory: My Mama, Esther LeBaron Spencer de McDonald, Pt 10 — And the Perils of Polygamy”
+Continued in: “My Memoir: My Mama, Esther LeBaron McDonald de Spencer, Pt 10 — And the Perils of Polygamy”